Lâm Văn Phát

-Major General Lâm Văn Phát (1920 – 30 October 1998) was a Vietnamese army officer.
+Lâm Văn Phát (1920 – 30 October 1998) was a Major general in the South Vietnamese Army of the Republic of Vietnam (ARVN).
 He is best known for leading two coup attempts against General Nguyễn Khánh in September 1964 and February 1965.
 Although both failed to result in his taking power, the latter caused enough instability that it forced Khánh to resign and go into exile.

-A member of the Roman Catholic minority, Phát joined the French-backed Vietnamese National Army which became the Army of the Republic of Vietnam (ARVN) after the Republic of Vietnam (South Vietnam) was established.
-After having been sent to the U.S. for further training in 1958, Phát returned home to head the Civil Guard, a paramilitary force then mostly used to protect the ruling family of President Ngô Đình Diệm, rather than to counteract the communist Việt Cộng insurgency.
+A member of the Roman Catholic minority, Phát joined the French-backed Vietnamese National Army which became the ARVN after the South Vietnam was established.
+After having been sent to the U.S. for further training in 1958, Phát returned home to head the Civil Guard, a paramilitary force then mostly used to protect the ruling family of President Ngô Đình Diệm, rather than to counteract the communist Viet Cong (VC) insurgency.
 Later commanding the 2nd Division, he was known for his loyalty to Diệm, who favored fellow Catholics.
 In 1963, Diệm knew some of the generals were about to launch a coup against him.
 He appointed Phát to command the 7th Division, located near the capital, Saigon, so he could help in the fighting, but the plotters successfully used delaying tactics so that the paperwork for the transfer of the division leadership could not occur before they proceeded to overthrow and execute Diệm.
-Despite Phát's pro-Diệm allegiance he was promoted to brigadier general and given command of the 7th Division.
+Despite Phát's pro-Diệm allegiance he was promoted to Brigadier general and given command of the 7th Division.

 After the January 1964 coup against Dương Văn Minh, Phát was made the commander of III Corps and also Interior Minister for a time until he was dismissed in September 1964.
 This prompted him to join Dương Văn Đức, another general relieved of command, in launching a coup attempt against Khánh on 13 September.
 They initially took over the capital without a fight, but Khánh escaped, and after having received endorsements from the U.S., defeated Phát and Đức.
 At the military trial that followed, charges were dropped.
 In February 1965, Phát joined with fellow Catholic, Diệm protégé and Khánh opponent Phạm Ngọc Thảo – actually a communist agent intent on maximizing infighting in South Vietnam – in another coup attempt.
 After the forces deadlocked, Phát met with Republic of Vietnam Air Force chief Nguyễn Cao Kỳ, insisting on Khánh's assassination.
 After the meeting concluded, the coup collapsed, but Khánh was forced from office the next day.
 Phát and Thảo went into hiding and were sentenced to death in absentia by Kỳ's military tribunal.
 Thảo was killed under mysterious circumstances, but Phát evaded capture for three years until surrendering.
 By this time Kỳ's power had been eclipsed by another Catholic, General Nguyễn Văn Thiệu, who freed Phát from prison.